Stationary Distribution Convergence of the Offered Waiting Processes for GI/GI/1+GI Queues in Heavy Traffic: Introduction

-Our asymptotic analysis relies heavily on past work that has developed heavy traffic approximations for the $GI/GI/1+GI$ queue, {using the offered waiting time process}.
-The offered waiting time process, introduced in \cite{Bacelli84}, tracks the amount of time an infinitely patient customer must wait for service.
-Its heavy traffic limit when the abandonment distribution is left unscaled is a reflected Ornstein-Uhlenbeck process (see \cite{WardGlynn2005}), and its heavy traffic limit when the abandonment distribution is scaled through its hazard rate is a reflected nonlinear diffusion (see \cite{ReedWard2008}).
-However, those results are not enough to conclude that the steady-state distribution of the offered waiting time process converges, which is the key to establishing the limit behavior of the steady-state abandonment probability and mean queue-length. {Those limits} were conjectured in~\cite{ReedWard2008}, and shown through simulation to provide good approximations.
+Our asymptotic analysis relies heavily on past work that has developed heavy traffic approximations for the $GI/GI/1+GI$ queue using the offered waiting time process.
+The offered waiting time process, introduced in \cite{Baccelli84}, tracks the amount of time an infinitely patient customer must wait for service.
+Its heavy traffic limit when the abandonment distribution is left unscaled is a reflected Ornstein-Uhlenbeck process ({see Proposition~\ref{pc}, which re-states a result from \cite{WardGlynn2005} in the setting in this paper}), and its heavy traffic limit when the abandonment distribution is scaled through its hazard rate is a reflected nonlinear diffusion (see \cite{ReedWard2008}).
+However, those results are not enough to conclude that the stationary distribution of the offered waiting time process converges, which is the key to establishing the limit behavior of the stationary abandonment probability and mean queue-length.
+Those limits were conjectured in~\cite{ReedWard2008}, and shown through simulation to provide good approximations.
 However, the proof of those limits was left as an open question.
+In this paper, we focus on the case when the abandonment distribution is left unscaled (i.e., the heavy traffic scaling studied in \cite{WardGlynn2005}).

-{When} the system loading factor is less than one, since the $GI/GI/1+GI$ queue is dominated by the $GI/GI/1$ queue, the much earlier results of \cite{Kingman1961, Kingman1962} for the $GI/GI/1$ queue can be used to establish the heavy traffic steady-state approximation for the $GI/GI/1+GI$ queue.
-The difficulty arises because, in contrast to the $GI/GI/1$ queue, the $GI/GI/1+GI$ queue has a steady-state distribution when the system loading factor equals or exceeds 1 (see \cite{Bacelli84}). {Furthermore, the results in the aforementioned papers only provide the convergence of the steady-state distribution, but not its moments.}
+{When} the system loading factor is less than one, since the $GI/GI/1+GI$ queue is dominated by the $GI/GI/1$ queue, the much earlier results of \cite{Kingman1961, Kingman1962} for the $GI/GI/1$ queue can be used to establish the weak convergence of the sequence of stationary distributions for the $GI/GI/1+GI$ queue in heavy traffic.
+The difficulty arises because, in contrast to the $GI/GI/1$ queue, the $GI/GI/1+GI$ queue can have a stationary distribution when the system loading factor equals or exceeds 1 (see~\cite{Baccelli84}). {\em Our main contribution in this paper is to establish both the convergence of the sequence of stationary distributions and the sequence of stationary moments of the offered waiting time in heavy traffic, irrespective of whether the system loading factor approaches 1 from above or below.}